Enjoy A Lucrative Salary And High Job Satisfaction Using A Science-Inspired Approach To Solve Exciting Business Problems

-- The MCF describes what you’ll experience in a typical week – from creating the framework for a newly received project to how to communicate your advice to your client.
+- The Management Consulting Training Track describes what you’ll experience in a typical week – from creating the framework for a newly received project to how to communicate your advice to your client.
 Instead of entering your interview wondering what you don’t know, you’ll be prepared to ask important questions so you can determine if you’d accept a job offer from the company.

 - Discover what kind of position would best suit your academic background and personal interests and get important information on how to gauge a company’s consulting culture.
 Insider tips will help you make savvy decisions as you vie for a management consultant opening.

 - Understand the make-or-break skills essential for management consultants so you know how to effectively position yourself.
 Discover how to translate your natural analytical skills into insights to solve the most complex problems of a company.